What is a thermostat and how does one work?

 Smart thermostats

 A smart thermostat is similar to a digital thermostat in the way that it measures the ambient temperature and connects to your boiler.
-However, the key difference is that they are also able to integrate with other smart devices such as Google Nest, Amazon Alexa and smartphone apps.
+However, the key difference is that they are also able to integrate with other smart devices such as Amazon Alexa, Apple HomeKit and smartphone apps when paired with an internet gateway.

 This gives you the convenience of being able to control your heating remotely if you are not at home, or by voice command.
 Some smart thermostats are also able to learn your preferences over time, adjusting the heating automatically based on the settings you’ve previously inputted for certain conditions.
-Glow-worms MiGo will automatically learn your energy needs from the moment it's installed.
+Glow-worms MiGo and MiGo Select will automatically learn your energy needs from the moment it's installed.
+Other smart controls such as the Climstat Select and MiSet have weather compensation capabilities when paired with the MiGo Link interent gateway.
 It'll know to give you your desired temperature without delay, so when you ask for 21 degrees you'll get 21 degrees.

 Smart thermostats aren’t much more expensive than standard digital models, and they offer great energy-saving opportunities.
 However, the price will increase depending on whether you’re looking to create multiple zones within your home that you can program individually, or if you simply opt for a single thermostat that you can control from your phone.